byu-cpe/ecen520_student/rx_download/UART-Receiver_synth.md

 These instructions list messages that can be downgraded and those that should be upgraded.
 You will need to make sure that you don't have *any* synthesis warnings in your implementation.

-Note that you should add the following to your .x  - Have them experiment with different state encoding values to see how it affects reousrce utilization. dc file to get rid of the "Missing CFGBVS and CONFIG_VOLTAGE Design Properties" warning:
+Note that you should add the following to your .xdc file to get rid of the "Missing CFGBVS and CONFIG_VOLTAGE Design Properties" warning:

 ```
 set_property CFGBVS VCCO [current_design]